Doctor with patient and family

 Take Action

-Urge Congress to accelerate dementia workforce preparedness in communities throughout the nation.
+Urge Congress to improve dementia workforce preparedness in communities throughout the nation.

 Congress building